akvo/akvo-reporting/Documentation/tutorials/embedding_reports/Enabling_Viewing_reports_without_a_login.md

 ## Before you begin you will need to have the following:

 - All report ids for reports required to be executed
+- Report keys if used instead of report ids
 - The userid of the ReportUser account which will execute the report
 - A dummy username/password for allowing the report to execute via a url
 - Access to configure the httpauthexecute.cf file